 The ELSB Literacy Action Plan Template and Rubric are designed to work in tandem to support sites/LEAs in the development of a three-year literacy action plan to meet the goal of the grant.
-The Literacy Action Plan Template and Rubric Overview provides a snapshot of the process for developing the Literacy Action Plan.
+The Literacy Action Plan.
 Use the Rubric for examples of evidence to include in the Literacy Action Plan.